SungardAS/condensation/README.md

 Sets can be repeated multiple times in a template.
 Sets can also be embedded within other sets.
-To help with namespacing a set can be scoped with a `logicalIdPrefix` and/or a 'logicalIdSuffix`.
-These values will be apporperiately added to and logicalIds within the set.
+To help with namespacing a set can be scoped with a `logicalIdPrefix` and/or a `logicalIdSuffix`.
+These values will be apporperiately added to all logicalIds within the set.

 To reference a logicalId within a scoped set use the `scopeId` and `ref` handlebars helpers provided by condensation.